English as a Second Language

 EESL 627.
 Teaching Adult Language Learners.
 3 Hours.

 Introduces goals, principles, and practices for teaching English to adult learners, addresses the influence of varying backgrounds on adult language learning, and examines ways to evaluate adults' second language development.
-After learning to recognize quality components in distinct program models, as outlined by TESOL Standards for Adult Education ESL Programs, students do a critical study of community-based programs and English for Specific Purposes.
+After learning to recognize quality components in distinct program models, as outlined by TESOL Standards for Adult Education ESL Programs, students do a critical study of community-based or other English language programs.

 EESL 630.
 Methods and Materials of Teaching ESL.
 3 Hours.

-Examines traditional and current approaches to teaching English to speakers of other languages and curriculum materials, texts, and other resources.
+Examines traditional and current approaches to teaching English to speakers of other languages and curriculum materials, texts, and other resources, specifically within PK-12 settings.
 This course entails 40 hours of field experience working with English learners in one's own school.

 EESL 637.
 Methods Teaching English as an International Language.
 3 Hours.

-Prepares students to teach English as an International Language by using methods, strategies, and techniques appropriate for adults in ESL contexts and for all learners in EFL contexts.
-Engaged with approaches aligned with TESOL Standards for ESL/EFL Teachers of Adults, students plan state-of-the-art curriculum, instruction and assessment for 5 program settings: adult/community, workplace, college/university, intensive English, and English as a Foreign Language.
+Prepares students to teach English as an International Language by using methods, strategies, and techniques appropriate for adults in ESL contexts and for all learners in EFL contexts both for in-person and online instruction.
+Engaged with approaches aligned with TESOL Standards for ESL/EFL Teachers of Adults, students review language learning needs for 5 program settings: adult/community, workplace, college/university, intensive English, and English as a Foreign Language.
+During the semester, students design and implement a curriculum for instruction and assessment of language learning outcomes.
+This course entails 30 hours of field experiences.

 EESL 640.
 Teaching New Languages Through Reading and Writing.
 3 Hours.